flyingdoog/PGExplainer/README.md

 # Pytorch Implementation
 Here are two re-implementations and reproductition reports from other groups.
-Thanks very much these researchers for re-implementating PGExplainer to make it more easy to use!
+Thanks very much these researchers for re-implementing PGExplainer to make it more easy to use!

 [Re] Parameterized Explainer for Graph Neural Network